IBM PC compatible: "Operationally Compatible"

 During development, Compaq engineers found that Microsoft Flight Simulator would not run because of what subLOGIC's Bruce Artwick described as "a bug in one of Intel's chips", forcing them to make their new computer bug compatible with the IBM PC.
 At first, few clones other than Compaq's offered truly full compatibility.
-Compaq developed its own MS-DOS variant, COMPAQ-DOS, slightly more compatible with PC DOS than MS-DOS itself; Microsoft later discontinued MS-DOS development and resold COMPAQ-DOS as MS-DOS.
+Compaq developed its own MS-DOS variant, COMPAQ-DOS.

 Jerry Pournelle purchased an IBM PC in mid-1983, "rotten keyboard and all", because he had "four cubic feet of unevaluated software, much of which won't run on anything but an IBM PC.
 Although a lot of machines claim to be 100 percent IBM PC compatible, I've yet to have one arrive ...
 Alas, a lot of stuff doesn't run with Eagle, Z-100, Compupro, or anything else we have around here".
 Columbia Data Products's November 1983 sales brochure stated that during tests with retail-purchased computers in October 1983, its own and Compaq's products were compatible with all tested PC software, while Corona and Eagle's were less compatible.
 Columbia University reported in January 1984 that Kermit ran without modification on Compaq and Columbia Data Products clones, but not on those from Eagle or Seequa.
 Other MS-DOS computers also required custom code.